telicent-oss/smart-caches-core/docs/sinks/throughput.md

 pipeline that the sink wraps.

 Throughput metrics are reported based on a reporting batch size i.e. metrics are only reported when sufficient inputs have been seen.
-Currently, these metrics are only reporting by logging them, future iterations of this API may expand this capability, however there is some control over how the metrics are presented in the log output.
+Metrics are reported by logging, and as OpenTelemetry [metrics](#metrics).

 Note that the actual tracking and reporting is actually provided via a separate class `ThroughputTracker` that can also be reused anywhere else you want throughput tracking independently of the `Sink` API itself.